-The fact that these cravings are often related to specific foods—cakes, candy bars, chips—indicates that the problem may be a craving rather than a response to genuine hunger.
-So how to ward off that mid-afternoon snack attack?
+The fact that these cravings are often related to specific foods—cakes, candy bars, chips—indicates that the problem may be psychological rather than a response to genuine hunger; so how to ward off that mid-afternoon snack attack?

 Sometimes, snack attacks are conditioned responses to cues associated with sweet treats, such as a mid-afternoon coffee break.
 To identify such cues, American Dietetic Association member Jackie Newgent, RD, suggests drawing a chain.
-"Write in each link the activities that lead up to inappropriate snacking."
-This might include:
+"Write in each link the activities that lead up to inappropriate snacking," she says.

 "The best way to break this chain is to do it at the earliest link possible," says Newgent.
 "In this case, you might want to plan a healthful snack at 3 p.m. since you're hungry."

 - Wait five minutes and see if the urge passes.

 - Avoid temptation: Don't food shop at this time; don't go near the vending machine; cut out mid-afternoon television.
 (Being bombarded with junk food ads will just put you in the mood).

 - Make a list of alternative activities: writing an email, go on a walk.